-- On average, PE-backed company earnings have grown at higher rates than the public markets over the past 12 months - PE-backed businesses are typically held at discounted EBITDA multiples relative to the public markets - The challenging exit environment since the beginning of 2022 has been a primary driver of muted returns in mature private equity portfolios - Tighter credit spreads, lower base rates, increased corporate activity and a return to normalized liquidity patterns may be catalysts to unlocking embedded value in diversified PE portfolios over the near to intermediate term - As liquidity returns to the market and corporate activity increases, the gap in valuations and relative performance reflected in these lagging indicators may collapse, resulting in a return to PE outperformance - This activity may benefit mature portfolios of diversified private equity, including secondary investors like FlowStone
+- On average, PE-backed company earnings have grown at higher rates than the public markets over the past 12 months - PE-backed businesses are typically held at discounted EBITDA multiples relative to the public markets; this valuation "buffer" was evident in Q1 as private equity strongly outperformed comparable public indices. - The challenging exit environment since the beginning of 2022 has been a primary driver of muted returns in mature private equity portfolios - Tighter credit spreads, increased corporate activity and a return to normalized liquidity patterns may be catalysts to unlocking embedded value in diversified PE portfolios over the near to intermediate term - While the macro backdrop is uncertain with some positive catalysts (e.g. credit spreads, regulatory environment, \$1.6T+ of PE dry powder) and some negative (e.g. policy uncertainty/trade wars, lower consumer confidence), PE backed company growth and valuations appear materially better than public companies suggesting the potential for outperformance relative to other equity strategies - As liquidity returns to the market and corporate activity increases, the gap in valuations and relative performance reflected in these lagging indicators may collapse, resulting in a return to PE outperformance